pepopo978/Cursive/README.md

 `/cursive multicurse <spellName:str>|<priority?:str>|<options?:comma separated str>`: Picks target based on priority and casts spell if not already on target and they aren't cc'ed.

-EXAMPLE: `/cursive multicurse corruption|HIGHEST_HP` will attempt to cast corruption picking the target with the highest HP that doesn't already have it and will warn you if it does nothing.
+EXAMPLE: `/cursive multicurse Corruption|HIGHEST_HP` will attempt to cast Corruption picking the target with the highest HP that doesn't already have it and will warn you if it does nothing.

 ## Priority Options